 While skiing on warm and wet days, we noted which sock kept our feet the driest.
 We also performed an at-home dryer test to determine which sock dried the fastest.

-Here to look at how a sock fits in both a snowboard and ski boot.
+Here we looked at how each sock fit in both a snowboard and ski boot.